architest/pymeeus/README.rst

 -  0.4.0

-   -  Added methods to compute Saturn’s ring inclination and longitude of ascending node
+   -  Added methods to compute Saturn's ring inclination and longitude of ascending node

 -  0.3.13